 The Design Enabling Panel encourages design excellence by reviewing customers designs

-A design review often saves money and time by identifying and resolving design issues and helping to speed up the planning process.
+A design review often saves time and money by identifying and resolving design issues and helping to speed up the planning process.

-It also gives Local Authorities, developers and their design teams confidence that they have had the best possible independent advice on design quality.
+It also gives LPAs, developers and their design teams confidence that they have had the best possible independent advice on design quality.

-The independent panel draws on a pool of trained external design experts.
-The panel is a way of testing and refining proposed ideas through peer assessment.
+The independent DEP draws on a pool of trained external design experts.
+The DEP is a way of testing and refining proposed ideas through peer assessment.
 This provides constructive advice to design teams enabling them to enhance the design quality and promote the growth of sustainable communities.

-We encourage proposals to be brought to the panel at pre-application stage, when designs are still fluid.
+We encourage development proposals to be brought to the DEP at pre-application stage when the design is still fluid.

-Presenting proposals early on in the design process will give design teams time to respond to panel advice and address any design concerns prior to the finalisation of proposals.
+Presenting proposals early on in the design process will give the applicant’s design teams sufficient time to respond to panel advice and address any design concerns prior to the finalisation of proposals.
 This can provide assurance to the applicant and help reduce risks, delay and costs further down the planning process.

 It is expected that all major and significant development will be brought to the panel.

-It may be beneficial for complex or schemes within a sensitive location to be presented at an initial concept stage, and then again as the design is more advanced.
+It may be beneficial for complex schemes or schemes within a sensitive location, to be presented at an initial concept stage, and then again as the design is more advanced.
 Therefore, applicants are welcome to use the DEP more than once to ensure that the different aspects of the scheme are covered in the design review process.